gcalvobayarri/hot_hand_model/README.md

 # hot_hand_model
 SOFTWARE NEEDED: R and JAGS.
 All codes are in R language.

-This folder contains the statistical analysis carried out in the paper "A Bayesian hidden Markov model for assessing the hot hand phenomenon in basketball shooting performance".
+This folder contains the statistical analysis carried out in the paper "Can the hot hand phenomenon be modelled?
+A Bayesian hidden Markov approach".
 The material available here is as follows.

 1. Folder "data": it includes three elements, i. e., MIA_all.RData, shots_MIA_all.RData, matrix_data_ft_complete_season_all.RDATA.
 	MIA_all.RData: a data frame of all the shots of the season.